zeeev/alignReadToHapHMM/README.md

 ### Note :

 log10() and pow() approximations have made the code much faster at the expense of ~1-5 logLikelihood.
+This drops the runtime for the example from 15 seconds to 5 seconds.
+If you need accuate log likelihoods just replace the logs and pow.

+### ToDo
+[] Add a compile flag : fast|accurate